 Is At-Home Physical Therapy Effective?

-There is some concern that physical therapy provided in the patient's home may be less effective than therapy received at an outpatient clinic.
+It is common for potential patients to wonder if physical therapy provided in their home may be less effective than therapy received at an outpatient clinic.
 It is true that in-home rehab may be somewhat limited in terms of equipment and exercise tools, but there are ways to work around these limitations.
 A licensed physical therapist is trained to utilize the resources available to maximize the patient's benefit.
 Physical therapists can also bring light equipment and accessories to use in the patient's home.

 Though there is limited scientific data regarding in-home rehabilitation services, some studies show that at-home physical therapy is at least equal in efficacy to outpatient services.
 One 2016 study published in the journal Orthopedic Nursing compared the functional outcomes of patients receiving only outpatient physical therapy with patients who received in-home physical therapy followed by outpatient physical therapy.
 The results of the study showed no significant difference between the two.